Setting up Pipelines via GitHub Machine Users

 and ORG_REPO_ADMIN_TOKEN

-The Resource owner must be set to the GitHub organization of the repositories that the tokens will be used to access (e.g. infrastructure-live-root
+Set the Resource owner to the GitHub organization associated with the repositories that the tokens will access (e.g., infrastructure-live-root

 ).